nazariyv/contracts/README.md

 Happy Face Renting!

-## Limitations
+## Limitations - This is an MVP

 1. Nothing stops the borrower from simply stopping the stream right now.
 This can be solved by automatically claiming the lender's collateral for them.
 2. Borrower can default.
-Once again, claim their collateral
+Once again, claim their collateral.
 3. Unless the borrower closes the stream, it will continue.
-This can be mitigated with kron jobs or OpenzeppelinDefender (testnets)
+This can be mitigated with kron jobs or OpenzeppelinDefender (testnets).
+4. Tests are outdated.
+5. This is an MVP.
+One cashflow per NFT holder.
+6. NFT contracts re-deployed (instead of incrementing tokenID) - expensive.
+7. I have to deploy tradeable cashflow contract from the client, since factory is hitting gas limit